-It is traditional to speak of words (specifically nouns) as nominalizations.
-However, for our purposes, we find it more precise and useful to speak of particular senses of nouns as being nominalization senses.
+Although it is traditional to speak of words (specifically nouns) as nominalizations, given the goals of the project, we find it more precise and useful to speak of particular senses of nouns as being nominalization senses.
 For example, it is imprecise to speak of the word building as a nominalization since only one sense of the word building is a nominalization sense.
-While the sense of the word invoked in "The building was made mostly of concrete and glass" is not a nominalization sense, the sense invoked in "The building of the Golden Gate Bridge was overseen by Joseph Strauss" is a nominalization sense.
+While the sense of the word invoked in the following sentence:

+The building was made mostly of concrete and glass.

+is not a nominalization sense, the sense invoked in:

+The building of the Golden Gate Bridge was overseen by Joseph Strauss.

+is a nominalization sense.
 The criteria we apply for identifying a sense of a noun as a nominalization sense are as follows: